Teeth whitening

 Will teeth whitening work on false teeth?

-No. Teeth whitening won’t work on dentures, crowns, fillings or veneers.
+Teeth whitening doesn't work on dentures, crowns, fillings or veneers.

 What are the risks of teeth whitening?

-No matter what treatment you use, there is a chance your gums can be sensitive to the chemicals used in teeth whitening, especially if you already have sensitive teeth.
-There’s also a chance of burns to gums and some of the whitening kits used at home can harm tooth enamel.
+No matter what treatment you use, there's a chance your gums will be sensitive to the chemicals used in teeth whitening, particularly if you already have sensitive teeth.
+There's also a chance of burns to gums and some of the whitening kits used at home can harm tooth enamel.

 What if I’m not happy with the results?

-If you’re concerned that teeth whitening by a dental professional has harmed you, contact the Dental Complaints Service on 08456 120540.
+If you're concerned that teeth whitening by a dental professional has damaged your teeth, you can contact the Dental Complaints Service online or call them on 020 8253 0800.
 This is an expert, free and independent service that can help if you have a complaint about private dental care.

-If you think your teeth whitening has been carried out illegally (that is, by someone not qualified or registered to perform it) contact the General Dental Council on 0845 222 4141 or email illegalpractice@gdc-uk.org.
+If you think your teeth whitening has been carried out illegally (that is, by someone not qualified or registered to perform it) you can report this on the General Dental Council website.